 Dangerous Daniel?

 It’s hard to imagine a man like Daniel today: a high-ranking public servant with not one skeleton in his closet, not one unpaid parking ticket, not one cent taken in bribes, and not one favor owed to anyone.
-They had absolutely no way to manipulate him because Daniel viewed obedience to God as more important than his career or his life.
+They had no way to manipulate him because Daniel viewed obedience to God as more important than his career or life.

 This reversal of fortunes begs the question, “Who was more dangerous in this story: the satraps and their evil plot or blameless Daniel?”